 Finance representatives handle sensitive business documents on a daily basis and have a regular need for storing passwords securely and sending encrypted files of high priority.

 Human Resources manages a database containing private employee information that should be handled carefully and securely.
 Securing those accounts with strong, unique passwords is critical.

 Marketing often has dozens to hundreds of shared logins to keep track of, which makes them a prime use case for a simple and secure password-sharing solution.

 If other teams, such as engineering, are interested in securing their infrastructure with a company password manager, you can expand anytime.

 Starting with a select team to explore the capabilities of your company’s new password management solution is a great way to gain a better understanding of your business needs and policies.

 For example, many Bitwarden business customers start by creating a plan for their IT department to kick off the evaluation process.
 This enables the IT team to immediately begin experimenting with creating workflows for their everyday activities, such as onboarding new employees, which requires the generation of new passwords or sending secure information.
 During this trial period, it also helps to determine which policies the company would like to enable and standardize across the organization.

 In addition to password management policies, participants in a Bitwarden pilot program should also experiment with Groups, Collections, User Management, and Bitwarden Send.
-Bitwarden has also developed a proof of concept guide to help you get started.
+Bitwarden has also developed a proof of concept guide to help get started.

 Another advantage to running a pilot through the IT department is the value of their expertise when it comes to deploying across your entire organization.
 Having a team of experts ready to assist with expansion and rollout is essential to giving your employees the support and training needed to successfully integrate the solution into their daily activities.